clifff/clifff.com/_posts/2015-10-1-2015-failed-experiments-with-aws-lambda.md

 ---
 layout: post
 title: Almost building an image resizing microservice with AWS Lambda and API Gateway
-description: Experimenting with AWS Lambda and API Gateway to build a url based image resizer.
-Spoiler: you can't, yet.
+description: "Experimenting with AWS Lambda and API Gateway to build a url based image resizer.
+Spoiler: you can't, yet."
 published: true
 ---